Jianwei-Wu-1/GoLinterEvaluationData/README.md

 - **Collected Survey Data - Golinter Evaluation Paper.xlsx**: This Excel file contains survey data collected for the evaluation of Go linters.
 - **Surveys for External Participants**: This folder contains the surveys sent to external participants for collecting their feedback or data.

-## 3. Invitation Letter.pdf:
+## 3. Recruitment Letter.pdf:
-- **Invitation Letter.pdf**: This PDF contains the invitation letter sent to potential survey participants, inviting them to take part in the study.
+- **Recruitment Letter.pdf**: This PDF contains an example of the recruitment letter sent to potential survey participants, inviting them to take part in the study.

 ## 4. Outputs from Existing Go Linters and Summarized Categories.xlsx:
 - This Excel file contains outputs from various Go linters and categorized summaries of these outputs.
 It helps in comparing the performance and features of different linters.